Postnuptial Agreement Lawyer in New York

 Talking about a postnuptial agreement can feel uncomfortable, even when your marriage is strong.
 You may be trying to protect a business, an inheritance, or children from a prior relationship, and you want to understand how a written agreement fits within New York law.
 You also want to approach this conversation in a way that respects your spouse and your relationship.

 At Law Offices of Andreas Vasilatos, we help couples and individual spouses in New York City create clear, carefully considered postnuptial agreements.
-Our firm focuses on divorce and family law, and our attorneys draw on a combined 90 years of experience in New York courts to guide clients through these decisions.
+Our firm focuses on divorce and family law, and our attorneys draw on a combined 90 years of experience in New York courts.
 With offices in Bayside, Queens, and Manhattan, we work with families across the city and surrounding counties.

 To discuss a postnuptial agreement with our New York family law attorneys, call (855) 773-1166.